Elininja/WebDevProject/README.md

+#My Ticker Web App
-This is going to be a Ticker web app for creating order out of chaos in the classroom.
+Creating order out of chaos in the classroom.

-~Not pushed to Heroku yet.
+-Not pushed to Heroku yet.
 You'll need to run the app locally with Shotgun.

-~Currently just a skeleton, next I plan to add:
+-Currently just a skeleton, next I plan to add:

---Form to specify a name to attach to each number --Button to clear the current number and move on to the next
+  -Form to specify a name to attach to each number -Button to clear the current number and move on to the next